catenglaender/marp-presentations/2024/ilias-conf_sept24/toolset-for-building-helpful-pages/presentation.md

 * which one of your section could use what kind of design element?
   * card
   * sidebar
+  * news section
   * icon & text
   * icon & list
   * ...
+* rough mockups can help to visualize ideas

 ---